libp2p/docs/content/concepts/security-considerations.md

 to be fully effective.

 Eclipse and Sybil attacks are difficult to defend against because it is possible to generate an unlimited number of valid peer ids.
-Many practial mitigations for Sybil attacks rely on making ID generation "expensive" somehow, for example, by requiring a proof-of-work with real-world associated costs, or by "minting" IDs from a central trusted authority.
+Many practical mitigations for Sybil attacks rely on making ID generation "expensive" somehow, for example, by requiring a proof-of-work with real-world associated costs, or by "minting" IDs from a central trusted authority.
 These mitigations are outside the scope of